 - Then create a bookmark in your browser and replace the URL/link with the copied code (paste)

-- Name the bookmark to "Bookmarklet" or "RLML bookmarklet" - something you'll easily identify and save it in the browser toolbar where you can easily click on it.
+- Name the bookmark "Bookmarklet" or "RLML bookmarklet" - something you'll easily identify and save in the browser toolbar where you can easily click on it.

 - Search!
-When you find an article and would access to the full-text, click the bookmarklet in your toolbar.
+When you find an article and would access the full text, click the bookmarklet in your toolbar.
 You will then be logged in through the Library proxy (you may be prompted for your IU credentials).
 Your original page should now be able to access Full-Text - as long as the resource is one we have a paid subscription to.

-Visit the ExProxy Bookmarklet page for instructions specific to each browser.
+Visit the EZproxy Bookmarklet page for instructions specific to each browser.

 LibKey Nomad Browser Extension